 2006 – today

 In 2006, the channel decided to abandon home improvement and design shows.
-To mark a new milestone in its history, it changed its logo, making it more balanced.
+To mark a new milestone in its history, it changed its logo to make it more balanced.
 Now the “T,” “L,” and “C” are inside red rectangles with rounded corners.
 The letters are reduced and slightly lifted.
-The designers removed the serifs, aiming for visual softness.
+The designers removed the serifs to achieve a softer visual.

 Font and Colors

-The modern abbreviation “TLC” consists of bold glyphs without serifs, some of whose angles are rounded.
-They are created based on an individual design, but the “C” in shape resembles the corresponding letter from the Churchward Isabella Medium font by BluHead Studio.
+The modern abbreviation “TLC” consists of bold, sans-serif glyphs, some of whose angles are rounded.
+They are designed individually, but the “C” shape resembles the corresponding letter in the Churchward Isabella Medium font by BluHead Studio.

-The white inscription against the background of red rectangles looks stylish and is easily readable.
+The white inscription against the red rectangle background looks stylish and is easily readable.
 It’s a classic color combination, signifying a balance between calmness and bright emotions.